maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/BasicGlobalMultiway.png" width="497">

-Now, what happens if we split this graph so that there is non-determinism at play?
+Now, what happens if we split this graph so that the evolution is non-deterministic, and there are two branches a particle can follow?

 ```wl
 In[] := Graph[ResourceFunction["MultiwaySystem"][